by Carol Abbott ©

 |

-The very best snows, though, were experienced in my childhood.
-Waking up to heavy
+The very best snows, though, for me were experienced in my childhood.
+Waking up to

-snow was like winning the lottery, 'cause it meant a day when the schools would be closed.
+heavy snow was like winning the lottery, 'cause it meant a day when the schools would be

 "head out to the slopes".
 All the other kids would show up at about